root-11/tablite/README.md

     Saved: 100% - (78 Mb / 134 Mb) = 44%.

 Q: But why didn't I just use an array?
 It would have even lower memory footprint.
-A: First, array's don't handle None's and we get that frequently in dirty csv data.
+A: First, array's don't handle `None`'s and we get that frequently in dirty csv data.
 Second, Table needs even less memory.

 Let's start with an array: